Home Inspection Information

-Currently, in Michigan, there are no laws requiring a license or certification.
-However, many of the inspectors are certified through a home inspection organization and many have a builders license.
+Currently, in Michigan, there are no laws that require a license or certification.
+However, many of the inspectors are certified through a home inspection organization, and many have a builder's license.
 Visit our directory for a list of home inspectors.

 What Your Home Inspection Should Cover

 - Siding: Look for dents or buckling

 - Foundations: Look for cracks or water seepage

 - Exterior Brick: Look for cracked bricks or mortar pulling away from bricks

 - Insulation: Look for condition, an adequate rating for climate (the higher the R-value, the more effective the insulation is)

 - Doors and Windows: Look for loose or tight fits, the condition of locks, the condition of weatherstripping

 - Roof: Look for age, conditions of flashing, pooling water, buckled shingles, or loose gutters and downspouts

 - Ceilings, walls, and moldings: Look for loose pieces, drywall that is pulling away.